andrey-minaev/Academic_site/content/authors/admin/_index.md

   - course: PhD in Economics
     institution: University of North Carolina at Chapel Hill
     year: May 2021
-  - course: MA in Econometrics and Quantitative Economics
+  - course: MA in Quantitative Economics
     institution: New Economic School, Moscow
     year: 2015
   - course: MS & BS in Applied Math and Physics